Kos Island, Greece... (the Island that has everything)

 Most people escape to the Greek Islands for the Sun, and Kos is no different.
 From April to November, a period during which the rains are very rare, the island offers a Mediterranean climate of excellence that gives the possibility to fully enjoy the sea and perpetually sunny days.

-At the same time caressed by the Meltemi (the summer wind) that allows to make even the high temperatures of the high season more pleasant.
+At the same time caressed by the Meltemi (the summer wind) which allows making even the high temperatures of the high season more pleasant.
 It is possible to run into a few hours of rain only from the end of September / early October but it is dispersed in a short time.

 Where is the Retreat...